 So you're looking for movers but aren't sure which questions to ask?
 Asking the right questions is critical when you're trying to find reputable movers since a lack of knowledge (or being too trusting) can make an already stressful situation worse.

-If you’re seeking a reputable brand that’s safe and efficient, there’s more to it than just scanning the rating and number of reviews, or simply taking the word of a friend,
+If you’re seeking honest movers that are safe and efficient, there’s more to it than just scanning the rating and number of reviews.
+Even simply taking the word of a friend may not be enough!

 By the time you’re ready to book movers, you should have 100% clarity on: